souzale2/ClassProjects/README.md

 # ClassProjects
-Class Projects are found here
+Class Projects and slides are found here

-#connect to this guy please